Canberra railway station: Jerrabomberra Creek

+Canberra City Cooyong Street

-In 2013 a report by the Federal Labor Government proposed a three-platform station under Ainslie Avenue – north of Cooyong Street and the Canberra Centre.
+In 2013 a report by the Federal Labor government proposed a three-platform station under Ainslie Avenue – north of Cooyong Street and the Canberra Centre.
 The location would require four kilometres of tunnel passing through Mount Ainslie.
-The proposed location is a close approximation to the City station included in Walter Burley Griffin's plan for Canberra.
+The proposed location is a close approximation to the city station included in Walter Burley Griffin's plan for Canberra.

+Canberra Airport

 In 2016 the ACT Government and Canberra Airport backed moving Canberra Station 1 km further from the city to a new location at the airport.
-The Government intends passengers to transfer there with the future light rail service to the city.
+The Government intended passengers to transfer there with the future light rail service to the city.
 In 2021 there were no fewer than 16 daily coach services between Canberra's CBD and Sydney Central, yet none between Canberra Airport and Sydney, bringing in to question the demand for a high-speed rail terminal at the airport.
 Should the airport be chosen as the new location, Canberra station would be 7 km from the CBD, the furthest distance of any Australian capital other than Darwin.

 In 2017, the ACT Government announced it had protected from development a fork-shaped railway corridor stretching from Eaglehawk on the ACT-NSW border heading southeast to Canberra Airport with an alternative branch southwest to Ainslie Ave.
 The route runs roughly parallel to Majura Parkway.
 The ACT Government also indicated it was no longer content for Canberra to be on a spur-line between Sydney and Melbourne and was in discussions with the Federal Government on including Canberra on the main line of any high-speed rail route proposal.

 There are currently no published plans for a direct heavy railway connecting Queanbeyan, Canberra Airport and a station in Canberra City along preserved Majura rail corridors.
 The 11 km route could provide an alternative gateway for Canberra, aligning with the NSW Government's commitment to faster rail between Canberra and Sydney.
-In 2018 the NSW Government announced its intent to 'look at' a light rail connection between Queanbeyan and Canberra, without indicating a route preference.
+In 2018 the NSW Government announced its intent to "look at" a light rail connection between Queanbeyan and Canberra, without indicating a route preference.

+Ipswich Street

 A further location for Canberra's railway terminal was proposed in 2019 by the Fyshwick Business Association, which submitted a response to the ACT Government's 2020-21 Budget Consultation to move the passenger railway station 1.5 km south east to 16 Ipswich Street.
 The group supporting proposals that the current station site in Kingston be "freed-up" for redevelopment.

-ACT Government plans to move Canberra station to a site adjacent to the Monaro Highway were re-ignited in 2022.
-No new plans have been laid-out by the government, however the 2010 plans have been linked with the consultation process.
-Planning reports are expected mid-2023.